Grover Beach church leaders accused of misappropriation of funds

 In 2018, church funds were also used to pay $2,303.67 to a Loft credit card belonging to church financial officer Valerie Wilson, according to bank records and credit card bills.

-About 10 years ago, Kennedy, a long-time C&MA employee, applied for an assistant pastor position at the Bethel Baptist Church even though he is of a different denomination.
-In 2011, Kennedy moved into the primary pastor position and asked the board to consider changing their alliance from a Baptist to a C&MA church, according to board meeting minutes.
+About 10 years ago, Kennedy, a long-time C&MA employee, applied for an pastor position at the Bethel Baptist Church even though he is of a different denomination.
+In 2011, Kennedy asked the board to consider changing their alliance from a Baptist to a C&MA church, according to board meeting minutes.
 Board members, however, were opposed to changing affiliations at that time.

 Kennedy brought Valerie Wilson and her husband Ryan Wilson into the parish and began paying them for worship.
 The church also began paying Shani De Mille for benevolence even though she did not become a member of the church until mid-2012.
 Kennedy then assigned Valerie Wilson to handle the very limited accounting required at the small congregation, Fleming said.